The effect of substrate waviness on random sequential adsorption packing properties: Results and discussion

 \subsection{Microstructural packing properties}

-Lastly, we checked how surface inhomogeneities reflect in correlations of particles' positions.
-The most common metric of translational correlations is radial distribution function, one of whose equivalent definitions, convenient for numerical computations, reads as
+The final part of the study was the analysis of how surface inhomogeneities are refleched in correlations of particles' positions.
+The most common measure of translational correlations is radial distribution function, one of which equivalent definitions, convenient for numerical computations, reads as

-where $\dd{N}(r, r+\dd{r})$ is the number of particles whose distance from each other is in the range $[r, r+\dd{r}]$ and the averaging is done over all pairs of particles.
-Typically, in RSA packings, $\rho(r)$ displays a series of maxima and minima superexponentially decaying to $\rho = 1$ \cite{Bonnier1994}.
-Moreover, in case of hypersphere packing, one observes a logarithmic divergence of $\rho(r)$ near a contact distance $D$ \cite{Pomeau1980, Swendsen1981, Zhang2013}:
+where $\dd{N}(r, r+\dd{r})$ is the number of particles with the distance from each other within the range $[r, r+\dd{r}]$ and the averaging is done over all pairs of particles.
+Typically, in RSA packings, $\rho(r)$ shows a series of maxima and minima superexponentially decreasing to $\rho = 1$ \cite{Bonnier1994}.
+Moreover, in case of hypersphere packing, logarithmic divergence of $\rho(r)$ near a contact distance $D$ is observed \cite{Pomeau1980, Swendsen1981, Zhang2013}: